 The curriculum is designed to meet the Accreditation Standards for Advanced Specialty Certification in Orthodontics and Dentofacial Orthopedics and to prepare the graduate for the American Board of Orthodontics examination.
 Residents will work closely with their faculty as they immerse themselves in a clinically intense environment utilizing various contemporary appliances and therapeutic treatment modalities as they service a very diverse patient population pool.
 The resident will also become confident in applying EBD to their diagnostic and treatment considerations.
 As part of the curriculum, the resident will conduct an independent research project that must be presented at a scientific symposia and submitted for publication.

 The first year of the program focuses on didactics and clinical development.
-The core curriculum as listed is delivered via a combinations of onsite lectures by faculty or invited speakers, video teleconferencing, and asynchronous web-based modules (via Sakai).
+The core curriculum is is delivered via a combination of onsite lectures by faculty or invited speakers, video teleconferencing, and asynchronous web-based modules (via Brightspace).
 In addition to these didactic teaching methodologies, first-year residents will participate in extensive literature reviews designed to integrate the sciences with their clinical applications.
 Residents will choose their research project and start the data collection process.